EpicHaha/OptimizedSpaceGame/Screenshots & analysis/Analysis.md

 getting deleted if it doesnt work again, maybe we could discuss getting it over to you in a flashdrive where all files will defintly be saved.
 ///////////////////////////////////////

+Additions
+///////////
+Movement is deliberately choppy , but might feel choppier in engine because for some reason it moves faster in build, so I had to make it slower in engine to make the build playable.The program runs fine at 10 object according to the profiler , specifically at 250 fps.
+Shots have no visuals so its hard to understand when they're occuring.
+I made a new build with 100 damage shots so its easier to see that objects are destroyed as they will be one shot .

+I use data oriented programming approach in my game not just by using a job, but also by how i use the job system as in the meteor script I do all of data manipulation within jobs, seperately from any data.
+I also updated my meteor spawner to keep track of current meteors in a struct , seperating part of my data from the calculations.
+This allows for better usage of cache as structs , when small enough ,( 1 variable is small enough) meaning that I will be using more previously untapped memory.
+This has no significant meaning on my game or perforamnce but if I wanted to keep track of each wave individually and spawn waves based on timer, I could have a tracker for each seperate wave by creating a struct for each wave seperately.
+This is a minor implementation of data oriented design , but I couldnt think of any other way of doing it within such a small project without switching to ECS which is unfortunatelly impossible for me even after another try of implementing ECS.

+I also added an additional optimization based on my results from the profiler.
+Acording to the profiler the large amount of memory usage is due to physics.
+So I decided to disable the colldiers on  meteors if they are far enough from the player, this increased FPS from 5 to 30 at 5000 meteors.
+///////////

 I set my benchmark at 5000 objects.
 After innitial test of my project I recieved frame rate average of ~5.5 with highest framerate of 6.5.